Stewardship of a Legacy

 Carnegie Science’s financial health is fundamental to the institution’s mission, balancing today’s research needs with the interests of future scientists and continued leadership within the greater scientific enterprise.

 Our endowment is the primary source of support for Carnegie’s activities.
-Established by Andrew Carnegie’s founding gift of $10 million, it has grown to greater than $1 billion in value as of June 30, 2022.
+Established by Andrew Carnegie’s founding gift of $10 million, it has grown to approximately $980 million in value as of June 30, 2024.
 It enables us to pursue our mission to empower creative and enterprising individuals who challenge conventional ideas, define new fields of research, and drive breakthrough discoveries for the betterment of humankind.

 Endowment support is enhanced by both generous philanthropic giving and a robust program of federal grants.
 These successes are a testament to the high quality of Carnegie scientists and Carnegie’s leadership of research initiatives within the broader scientific community.